PureStorage-OpenConnect/terraform-provider-fusion/README.md

 * Fusion credentials

 In order to access the fusion API, you will need the required credentials and configuration.
-Namely you will need the `host`, `private_key_file`, and `issuer_id`.
+Namely you will need the `api_host`, `private_key_file`, and `issuer_id`.
 These need to be specified in the provider block in your terraform configuration.
-Alternatively, these values can also be supplied using the environment variables: `FUSION_HOST`, `FUSION_PRIVATE_KEY_FILE` and `FUSION_ISSUER_ID`
+Alternatively, these values can also be supplied using the environment variables: `FUSION_API_HOST`, `FUSION_PRIVATE_KEY_FILE` and `FUSION_ISSUER_ID`

 ## Using the provider